arun-kr-reddy/notes/programming.md

 - **procedure:** is the description/recipe of the process
 **process:** is the result of applying a procedure to arguments
 example: procedure is the blueprint, while process is the actual building construction
-- computer science deals with idealised components unlike physical system where one has to worry about constraints of tolerance, approximation & noise
+- computer science deals with idealized components unlike physical system where one has to worry about constraints of tolerance, approximation & noise
 so for building a large program there isn't much difference between what I can imagine & what I can build
 - **formal parameter:** parameter written in function definition
 **actual parameter:** parameter written in function call
 - **recursive definitions:** allows you to do infinite computations that go on until something is true
-- **example: square root by sucessive averaging:**
+- **example: square root by successive averaging:**
   ```lisp
   ; block structure: package internals inside of definition
   (define (sqrt x)